rajkorde/ExamGPTCloud/README.md

       - Stores Exam object with all exam details in ExamTable (DynamoDB).
       - Generates a pre-signed S3 URL and sends it (and exam_code) to frontend.
     - Notes:
-      - Uses pre-signed S3 URL because direct upload through API gateway has a limit of 10 MB.
-Upload using pre-signed S3 URL is 5 GB.
+      - Direct upload through API gateway has a limit of 10 MB.
+This is often not enough for pdf docs.
+So file upload is handled using pre-signed S3 URL, where the document size limit is 5 GB.
   - `chunker`:
     - Chunks pdf files into small chunks and triggers a series of generate lambdas that will create flashcards and multiple choices questions (refered to QA henceforth) for each of the chunks
     - Trigger: S3 ObjectCreated event.